 The ovulation calculator assumes that ovulation occurs exactly 14 days before the expected period.
 That would be the 31st of January 2012.
 Then the ovulation calculator takes into consideration that the sperm are fertile for about 5 days and the ovum for about a day in the woman’s body.
 With that, it shows a highly fertile phase from the 26th of January to the 1st of February.

-To compare, I documented Anne’s temperature curve and cervical mucus and determined the fertile days with the symptothemal method.
-The symptothermal method is currently the best method for determining the fertile days, because it originates from the woman’s real biology.
-According to this method, a woman is highly fertile as soon as she sees her individual best quality cervical mucus (for example, elastic and transparent) until the day her temperature rises (1st heightened measurement).
+To compare, I documented Anne’s temperature curve and cervical mucus and determined the fertile days with the Symptothermal method.
+The Symptothermal method is currently the best method for determining the fertile days, because it originates from the woman’s real biology.
+According to this method, a woman is highly fertile as soon as she sees her individual best quality cervical mucus (for example, elastic and transparent) until the day her temperature rises (1st higher measurement).
 For Anne, that was the case from February 2nd to the 5th of 2012.
-According to the symptothermal method, ovulation occurs one day before to one day after peak day of the mucus.
+According to the Symptothermal method, ovulation occurs one day before to one day after peak day of the mucus.
 That means from the 4th to the 6th of February 2012, which is to say the 18-20 days of the cycle.

 Comparing the Symptothermal Method with the Ovulation Calculator

 The ovulation calculator indicated ovulation on January 31st 2012.
-The symptothemal method determined a timeframe from February 4th to February 6th 2012.
+The Symptothermal method determined a timeframe for the ovulation from February 4th to February 6th 2012.
 Clearly, the ovulation calculator has set ovulation too early, and you would only have become pregnant in this cycle with a good deal of luck.